sunithasomanna/ODIM/README.md

 5. Perform HTTP GET on `/redfish/v1` using the following curl command on your deployment node.

    <blockquote>
    IMPORTANT: Before running curl commands, unset http and https proxies, check if you have set proxy configuration.
-If yes, set "no_proxy" using the following command:
+If yes, set "no_proxy" using the following commands:
    </blockquote>

    ```
-   $ unset https_proxy
+   unset https_proxy

-   $ unset http_proxy
+   unset http_proxy

-   $ export no_proxy="127.0.0.1,localhost,\
+   export no_proxy="127.0.0.1,localhost,\
    localhost.localdomain,10.96.0.0/12,\
    <Comma-seperated_list_of_IP_addresses_of_the_deployment_node_and_the_cluster_nodes>"
    ```